Polikarpov R-5: Operational history

 The R-5 became the standard reconnaissance and attack aircraft with the Soviet Air Force, being used in large numbers, with over 100 regiments equipped with the R-5.
-R-5s served with the Soviet Air Force and Mongolian People's Air Force during the 1939 Battle of Khalkhin Gol fought against the Japanese and, took active part in the Soviet invasion of Poland (1939), and the 1939-40 Winter War against Finland, where they were known as the hermosaha ("nerve saw").
+R-5s served with the Soviet Air Force and Mongolian People's Air Force during the 1939 Battle of Khalkhin Gol against the Japanese They took active part in the Soviet invasion of Poland (1939), and in the 1939-40 Winter War against Finland, where they were known as the hermosaha ("nerve saw").
 The Finns downed and captured several R-5s, but none were taken into operational service.
 They remained in service during the war against Germany in 1941-45, where they were mainly used as night bombers and liaison aircraft, serving until 1944.

 The Chinese province of Xinjiang received a number of R-5s in 1933, and when a rebellion threatened to overthrow the pro-Moscow governor of Xinjiang, Sheng Shicai, the Soviet Union intervened, with Soviet-flown R-5s bombing rebels near Ürümqi.
 R-5s remained in use for training purposes in Xinjiang in 1938.

 R-5s were also used by the Spanish Republican Air Force in the Spanish Civil War, 31 being sold to Spain.
-These arrived in November 1936, and were quickly deployed on combat operations, but were found to be slow and were relegated to night bombing.
+These arrived in November 1936, and were quickly deployed on combat operations.
+But they were found to be slow and were relegated to night bombing.
 Seven R-5s remained in good condition in March 1939.
 The aircraft was known as the "Rasante" (roughly translated as "Low flying") in the Spanish Republican Air Force.

 Civil versions of the R-5 were used in large numbers, mainly by Aeroflot.
-They were used to carry up to 400 kg (882 lb) of freight, with many being fitted with an enlarged rear cockpit to carry two passengers.
+They carried up to 400 kg (882 lb) of freight.
+Many were fitted with an enlarged rear cockpit to carry two passengers.
 Other aircraft were fitted with enclosed cabins for passengers.
-P-5s could also be used to carry underwing containers (or Kasseta) for freight or passengers with one P-5 carrying 16 adults, including seven in each Kasseta.
-Ski-equipped P-5s carrying Kasseta paid a key role in the rescue of the crew of the icebound Soviet steamship Chelyuskin in 1934.
-Civil R-5s remained in service until after the end of the Second World War.
+P-5s could also carry underwing containers (or Kasseta) for freight or passengers.
+One P-5 could carrying 16 adults, including seven in each Kasseta.
+Ski-equipped P-5s with Kassetas played a key role in the rescue of the crew of the icebound Soviet steamship Chelyuskin in 1934.
+Civil R-5s remained in service until after the end of the World War II.